MananKateshiya/ReadAloudExtensionByManan/README.md

 ## Contact

-For any inquiries or support, feel free to open an issue on GitHub, or contact me at conract@manankateshiya.
+For any inquiries or support, feel free to open an issue on GitHub, or contact me at [contact@manankateshiya.com](mailto:contact@manankateshiya.com).

 ---